Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

-Models for passage retrieval identify relevant paragraphs or short documents given questions or short keyword-based queries.
-One of the most common architectures for semantic document representation is sentence transformers \citep{reimers-gurevych-2019-sentence}.
-A downside of pretrained models for passage retrieval based on sentence transformers is high sensitivity to the domain shift \citep{wang-etal-2022-gpl}.
-Domain adaption of transformer models is a set of techniques to make pretrained models learn peculiarities of domain language \citep{guo2022domain}.
-Domain-adaption of the transformer models for passage retrieval typically requires large datasets \citep{thakur-2021-BEIR}.
-Some techniques utilize a combination of large labeled datasets of the general domain and small unlabeled domain datasets but require an annotated dataset for evaluation \citep{wang-etal-2021-tsdae-using}.
-For the prototype development, we follow \textit{a UX principle ``fail fast, fail often''} and start with simpler techniques that require less time and resources.

-Our semantic search is based on fastText word vectors that use a skip-gram model for distributed representation on the char ngram level \citep{mikolov-etal-2018-advances}.
-Most of the word embedding models, such as word2vec and GloVe, contain only vectors for the words that were in a training corpus \citep{mikolov2013distributed, pennington-etal-2014-glove}.
-Out-of-vocabulary (OOV) words pose a big problem when word embeddings are applied to specific domains, e.g., biology or chemistry.
+\paragraph{Representation of the domain-specific language} Our semantic search is based on fastText word vectors, i.e., a skip-gram model for distributed representation on the char n-gram level \citep{mikolov-etal-2018-advances, bojanowski-etal-2017-enriching, grave2018learning}.
+Most of the word embedding models, such as word2vec \citep{mikolov2013distributed} and GloVe \cite{pennington-etal-2014-glove}, contain only vectors for the words that were in a training corpus.
+Out-of-vocabulary (OOV) words pose a big problem when word embeddings are applied to specific domains, e.g., biology or chemistry \citep{galea-etal-2018-sub}.
 Some models propose training word embeddings from scratch on a domain-specific corpus (cf. \citep{Efstathiou2018}) or using subword information to learn the representation of the words' parts to be able to represent later OOV words of this domain (cf. \citep{zhang2019biowordvec}).
+But we used a pre-trained fastText model because the vectorization on the n-gram level was sufficient to represent German compound terms of this domain\footnote{For example, the vocabulary of a trained fastText model does not contain the word ``Temperaturschwankungen'' (i.e., ``temperature fluctuations'').
+However, a fastText model can still represent this word so that it is semantically close to the words ``Temperatur'' and ``Schwankungen.''
+Moreover, a shortening such as ``Temp.Schwank.'' will be vectorized and be semantically similar to ``Temperaturschwankungen.'' }.
+We use the TF-IDF-weighted average of the word vectors to highlight the impact of the semantically most important tokens.
+Weighting word embeddings with IDF has successfully been applied for IR tasks \citep{de2015learning, Galke2017, schmidt2019improving, jalilifard2021semantic, arroyo2019unsupervised, agarwal2019authorship}.